 Students completing majors in biochemistry will be required to take the ETS Major Field Test in either biology or chemistry during their final year of the program.
 The exam will appear on the graduation checklist.

 Biochemistry for Health Sciences

 Prerequisite requirements for health sciences vary with the program and the institution.
-Care should be taken to study the requirements for every program well in advance of making application.
+Care should be taken to study the requirements for every program well in advance of making an application.
 In general, the pre-medical curriculum includes a year each of biology, general chemistry, organic chemistry, calculus and physics.
 Courses in biochemistry, statistics, advanced biology, and social and behavioral sciences are also important preparation for the MR5 Medical College Admissions Exam.
 Programs in physician assistant training, veterinary medicine, physical therapy, and such typically have a more extensive list of prerequisites.
-Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, Dale Pederson, and Kelsey Richardson-Blackwell.
+Students considering a post-baccalaureate program in these areas should consult early and often with health science advisors Catherina Kipper, and Kelsey Richardson Blackwell.

 Graduate Training in Biochemistry